Unlicensed waste clearance operators

 If you pass your household waste (including DIY waste) to anyone else, you MUST check that they are legally authorised to take it.
 If the waste is illegally dumped and you did not check, you could be fined up to £5000.
 Don't leave it to chance

 To check waste carriers’ credentials, visit this website: www2.environment-agency.gov.uk/epr/ or phone 08708 506506 and ask for “Authorisations Team”.
-Please keep (waste) carriers’ details (incl. vehicle registration No.) in case we need to check them later.
+Please keep (waste) carriers’ details (incl. vehicle registration No.) in case they need to check them later.